-- 1. SMU provides spaces throughout the campus for the parking needs of persons with disabilities.
+- SMU provides spaces throughout the campus for the parking needs of persons with disabilities.
 The campus honors any government-issued disability designation visibly displayed.
 Requirements for authorization to park a vehicle in a "Disabled" space are a state "Disabled" license plate, a state "Disabled" decal, or any disabled designation issued by a government entity. - 2.
 Guests to the campus, with proper state designation and with the disabled person in possession of the vehicle, may park in any legal parking space, including spaces designated for disabled parking.
 This does not apply to "RESERVED" disabled spaces.
 Permits or license plates denoting disability do not permit anyone to park in "Fire Lanes", "No Parking" areas, or "Reserved" parking spaces.
-If there is a question regarding special parking needs, contact the SMU Police Department at 214-768-4250. - 3.
+If there is a question regarding special parking needs, contact the Park 'n Pony Office at 214-768-7275. - 3.
 SMU has provisions to issue a temporary disabled permit.
 Temporary disabled permits may be issued with written authorization from a physician.
 This issuance is done at the Park 'n Pony office.
 Temporary permits may be issued for a maximum of six (6) weeks.
 This provision will enable an individual to obtain a State temporary permit if the disability is expected to continue longer. - 4.
-An unauthorized vehicle in a space reserved for disabled persons will be towed away at the expense of the owner/operator. - 5.
+Persons with "Disabled" permits must pay to park in SMU-operated (private property) metered parking spaces. - 5.
+An unauthorized vehicle in a space reserved for disabled persons will be towed away at the expense of the owner/operator. - 6.
 Spaces designated for disabled persons may be used only by vehicles displaying an appropriate permit.
 The regulation applies AT ALL TIMES (24 hours a day, seven days a week).
 Vehicles improperly parked in such spaces will be towed away.
+A \$300 FINE

-A \$200 FINE WILL BE CHARGED FOR EACH VIOLATION.
+WILL BE CHARGED FOR EACH VIOLATION.
 THIS WILL BE IN ADDITION TO THE TOWING/BOOT CHARGE AND IMPOUNDMENT FEES.